Project Description

 Educator Resources

-We have collected a wide range of activities and professional development resources, all using approaches to interest women and girls in engineering
+We all engineer.
+This wide range of activities and professional development resources use approaches to interest and engage women and girls in engineering.

 Professional Development